We introduced P-GSVC, the first scalable Gaussian representation framework for both images and videos, built upon progressive 2D Gaussian Splatting.

 Abstract

-Gaussian splatting has emerged as an effective explicit representation for image and video reconstruction.
+Gaussian splatting has emerged as a competitive explicit representation for image and video reconstruction.
 In this work, we present P-GSVC, the first layered progressive 2D Gaussian splatting framework that provides a unified solution for scalable Gaussian representation in both images and videos.
-Our method organizes 2D Gaussian splats into a layered hierarchy, where the base layer reconstructs coarse structures and successive enhancement layers progressively refine details.
-To effectively optimize this layered representation, we propose a joint training strategy that simultaneously updates Gaussians across layers while aligning their optimization trajectories, ensuring consistency and robustness throughout training.
-This proposed model naturally supports progressive scalability in terms of both quality and resolution.
-Extensive experiments on both image and video datasets demonstrate that P-GSVC achieves high visual quality, robust layer consistency, and reliable progressive reconstruction with less than 3% overhead compared to non-scalable baselines, and obtains nearly 50% gains compared to existing training strategies for layered Gaussians.
+P-GSVC organizes 2D Gaussian splats into a base layer and successive enhancement layers, enabling coarse-to-fine reconstructions.
+To effectively optimize this layered representation, we propose a joint training strategy that simultaneously updates Gaussians across layers, aligning their optimization trajectories to ensure inter-layer compatibility and a stable progressive reconstruction.
+P-GSVC supports scalability in terms of both quality and resolution.
+Our experiments show that the joint training strategy can gain up to 1.9 dB improvement in PSNR for video and 2.6 dB improvement in PSNR for image when compared to methods that perform sequential layer-wise training.

 Motivation